robertkist/qtmodernredux/README.md

 Tips:
 * do not remove any of the pre-defined constants (see constants.py in windowstyle and widgetstyle directories)
 * try to work with the pre-defined constants as much as possible.
-Many of them are used in qtmodernredux's code to enable its functionality.
+Many of them are used in qtmodernredux6's code to enable its functionality.
 * some sub-controls of widgets have been disabled (e.g. width set to 0, colors set to transparent, etc.) because they may cause problems